anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - Changing a required protocol element in a response to optional; and
  - Requiring new protocol elements in a request.

-### Non-breaking Changes in Successors {#nonbreaking_changes}
+### Non-breaking Changes in Revisions {#nonbreaking_changes}

-The following are considered non-breaking changes between a successor and a predecessor.
+The following are considered non-breaking changes between a revision and its predecessor.

  - New referrals
  - New JSON members
  - New URL paths
- - New query parameters
+ - New, optional query parameters

 The use of a new HTTP header (i.e., one previously not in-use with the predecessor), may either be a breaking change or a non-breaking change, depending on the usage of the header with underlying HTTP software and infrastructure.

+When possible, non-breaking revisions are a better practice than replacements and the methods described in (#non_overlapping_replacements) and (#overlapping_replacements).

-### Non-overlapping Successors {#non_overlapping_successors}
+### Non-overlapping Replacements {#non_overlapping_replacements}

-Should an extension author desire to create a successor extension, the simplest method is to create a new extension (with a new extension identifier, as required) that replicates all the functionality of the previous extension.
+Should an extension author desire to create a successor extension, one method is to create a replacement that replicates all the functionality of the predecessor.

 Take for example this RDAP response for "example0":